Geeksltd/MSharp.Docs/Tutorials/1/README.md

         }
     }
 ```
-Another important module is form module that deal with add or edit entity. this class inherit from **FormModule** class that tell M# framework how to deal with this class. this special class tell M# that it should generate form page that is responsible for Add or Edit entity.
+Another important module is form module that deals with add or edit entity.
+This class inherits from **FormModule** class that tell M# framework how to deal with this class.
+This special class tells M# that it should generate a form page that is responsible for Add or Edit entity.

 ### Adding Contact List Page to Menu
-our last step is to include *contact list page* in main menu, for doing this open **MainMenu.cs** class and add *ContactPage* class here as menu item.
+Our last step is to include a *contact list page* in the main menu, for doing this open **MainMenu.cs** class and add *ContactPage* class here as a menu item.
 ```C#
 public class MainMenu : MenuModule
     {